philippwulff/lib_reservation_tool/README.md

 python manage.py migrate        # to create the database python manage.py runserver      # to start the website

-# In another terminal windows
+# In another terminal window
 python manage.py runscheduler   # to start the scheduling backend
 ```
 ## How it works